quokka79/GPcalc/README.md

 The results folder will have this at the front of it, so you know what's going on.
 This can be blank and the results folder will be called 'Results'.
 A timestamp will also be included to help keep track and avoid over-writing previously processed stuff.

 ### Image Channels
+For this section, the channel number refers to the position of each relevent channel within a single image file, e.g. the image file that you saved on the instrument; there's no need to separate and re-save everything as TIFs here.

+The numbering begins at 1, not zero, as far as this macro is concerned: the first image in the file is image 1.

+For example, you acquired your image series on a confocal microscope by taking the two ratiometric images simultaneously (recorded on two detectors), followed by an immunofluorescence image.
+When you open this image (e.g. in ImageJ) you will see a series of three images, in a particular order.
+If the first image is your 'Channel A' (or ordered) data, then you would put a 1 in the Channel A field.
+The second image will be Channel B data, so Channel B gets a 2.
+The final image (Channel C or IF data) would be 3.

+This macro assumes that you have acquired your images consistently (same order, settings etc) for the whole set of files you are processing.

-**Channel A (Ordered)** _(a number, Default: 1)_
+**Channel A (Ordered)** _(an integer, Default: 1)_
-**Channel B (Disordered)** _(also a number, Default: 2)_
+**Channel B (Disordered)** _(also an integer, Default: 2)_
-The channel number which contains the ordered and disordered image data, respectively.
-Channel numbering begins at 1, not zero, as far as this macro is concerned.
-The number is the order in which the channels are stored in your image file, e.g. if you acquired a file so that you have disordered data in the first channel, then an immunofluorsence image, then the ordered data then you would need to put a 3 for Channel A and a 1 for Channel B. In the Channel C field (below) you would put 2.
+The channel numbers (explained above) for the channels that you want to calculate ratiometric GP values for.
+The GP value is calculated as from the channel intensities as:

+GP = (ChA - ChB) / (ChA + ChB)

+Thus, when Channel A dominates the GP value will be positive and when Channel B dominated it will be negative.
+For lipid membrane order experiments, this usually means Channel A is the ordered data and Channel B the disordered data.

 **Channel C (Immunofluorescence channel)** _(a number, Default: 3)_
 The channel number containing the non-GP data, such as a far-red immunofluoresence image.
 If there is no such channel, give this a value of 0 (zero) and it will be ignored.